Spotlight on the Design and Development of the Glint Hero Lighting SystemBy Gabrielle Whelan

 Matsueda: It’s weird how smooth it was given that the project wasn’t a straight line.
 This thing took a lot of turns.
 I liked observing how both teams interacted and found ways to maneuver those turns together.

 Kim: We have to make and sell this thing!

-Glint Hero is expected to hit the market in September 2020.
-It will be featured on the upcoming design competition series, California By Design, debuting June 27th on CBS.
+Glint Hero is expected to hit the market in October 2020.